chrrs/pkg/README.md

 yarn build
 ```

+As the GitHub API is used in this project, without authentication, the API is rate-limited to 60 requests _per hour_.
+As this is quite low, there is support for manually adding
+a GitHub OAuth token by setting the `GITHUB_TOKEN` environment variable to the desired OAuth token.
+This can of course also be done by using a `.env` file.

 ## Development setup

 After starting the development server, the endpoint is logged in the terminal.
 Navigating to this URL will put you on the homepage.